 When is the race?
 May 20, 2017!
 The race starts at 9:00am in Lincoln, NE at The Railyard.
 The 10K Elite division will go first, followed by the 10K non-competitive and then the 5K non-competitive.

 What do I get as a runner?
 Great question!
-All runners will get a t-shirt and a Challenge Coin as a finisher medal.
+All runners will get a t-shirt and Dog Tags as a finisher medal.

 Do veterans have to pay to run?
 Absolutely not!
 Veterans and Active Duty may run in the 10K non-competitive or 5K non-competitive for FREE!
 Please bring your Military ID, VA ID or DD-214 to packet pick-up.
 Thank you for your service!